 I would start working out the summer before the trip to try and increase my stamina because we’d be walking an average of 12 miles a day.

 Before I knew it, it was Christmas break of sophomore year, and I had a week left before the trip.
 I had my passport, and Mom and I had packed everything I could think of.
 Lots of Motrin.
-Motrin is my best friend whenever I’m in pain, and I knew I’d need it with the long walks of the trip.
+Motrin is my best friend whenever I am in pain, and I knew I would need it with the long walks of the trip.

 It was also going to be the longest plane ride I’d ever taken, 2 hours from Des Moines to Dallas, then 11 hours from Dallas to London.
 I was immobile for most of the ride, not because plane rides are scary, but because I was in a lot of pain.